Call For Proposals

 • Dilip Kumar (Google)

-• Jonathan Katz (Amazon)
+• Jonathan Katz (Databricks)

 • Paul Ramsey (Snowflake)